Alan Schnee, Ph.D., BCBA-D

 At Nexus, we employ an active learning platform.
 Situations are contrived so that children learn to solve practical problems e.g., to hang things up, to get something that has fallen behind a desk, couch etc..
 Using this platform, children learn many things within the context of solving the problem: To hang up a picture, they learn to use tape, velcro, and thumb tacks.
 In order to get the thing that has fallen behind a couch, they may need to move the couch and to get an adult to help or get a tool that will extend their reach etc. At the same time, children learn the language bound up with those activities and events.

 Early learning for children is a social endeavor and thus, it goes without saying, attunement- engagement-attention to others is necessary for learning.
 At Nexus, we engineer things to so that children come to regard and orient to others; to pay careful attention to them.
 Children come to regard our comings and goings, our gaze and points, the words we use and the way we feel.
 Children "check in", "check back" and "check us out".
 Children learn to recruit and assist others.
-Establishing and maintaining social primacy is a foundational aspect of intervention at Nexus.
+Establishing and maintaining 'social primacy' (coined by SK Lund) is a foundational aspect of intervention at Nexus.

 The Importance of Others